gis-ops/wordpress-markdown-git/documents-git/readme.txt

 Yes, you can, if you provide the plugin's `config.json` with the necessary credentials for your platform (see [documentation](https://github.com/gis-ops/wordpress-markdown-git#global-attributes) for details).
 However, be aware that all image URLs you are referencing are openly accessible or provide the necessary authentication means.
 Also see [#13](https://github.com/gis-ops/wordpress-markdown-git/issues/13#issuecomment-638965192) and the [documentation](https://github.com/gis-ops/wordpress-markdown-git#images) for further details.

 == Installation ==

+Directly from WordPress plugin repository.

+Or the latest with WP Pusher:

 1. Install WP Pusher (https://wppusher.com) via ZIP and activate
 2. Install from Github via WP Pusher from gis-ops/wordpress-markdown-git
 3. Activate and add shortcode to your posts.

-Or directly from WordPress plugin repository.

 Or install the latest code as ZIP from https://github.com/gis-ops/wordpress-markdown-git/archive/master.zip

 == Changelog ==

+= v2.0.0 =
+* created Settings subpage for the plugin (BREAKING CHANGE)

+= v1.1.1 =
+* fix Gitlab URLs for subdirectory markdown paths

 = v1.1.0 =
 * implement static caching